Smiski: Cultural impact

 While many blind box figures have been around for decades, new communities and cultures have formed around collecting and trading them in the 2020s.
 Such a trend has been observed all throughout Asia, the United States, and parts of Europe.
-Like Sonny Angels, as well as other collectibles like Labubus, Smiskis have become popular with Generation Z and have gone viral through social media platforms like TikTok and Instagram.For example, many TikTok and Instagram creators display their Smiski collections on shelves or in miniature dollhouse setups.
+Like Sonny Angels, as well as other collectibles like Labubus, Smiskis have become popular with Generation Z and have gone viral through social media platforms like TikTok and Instagram.
+For example, many TikTok and Instagram creators display their Smiski collections on shelves or in miniature dollhouse setups.
 It is also common for creators to post “unboxing videos” for new Smiskis, which has become widely viewed on these platforms.
+This trend has increased the appeal of products like Smiski, which has been shown to increase emotional value, social value, and perceived luck of consumers, each factor increasing consumers’ likelihood of repurchasing them.